 Note: Pema Chodron's main teacher was Naropa University founder, Chogyam Trungpa Rinpoche who followed the Buddhist school of "Crazy Wisdom."

 I follow many Native American spiritual teachings and Voodoo (New Orleans and Haiti).

 "Sleep is the best form of meditation."
 (Dalai Lama)

 What I Can Share with Hosts

-At the very least, good will, stories, jokes, and so forth, over a glass of wine and some yummy food.
+At the very least, good will, stories, jokes, and so forth, shared over a glass of wine (or really good, fresh, brewery beer) or a cup of coffee/tea and perhaps some yummy food.